kablamo/mvp.kablamo.org/page/dependencies/carton/index.markdown

-# Carton and cpanfile

-Carton is like Bundler in ruby.
+The best way to manage your project's Perl dependencies is with Carton and cpanfile.
+Carton is like Bundler in Ruby.

 The docs are actually great so I'll just link to them for now: